Women & Gender-based Trauma

-- How does gender-based trauma influence the construction of identity and the process of ‘othering’ between men & women, women & women, victim & perpetrator?
+- How does gender-based trauma influence the construction of our identity as women?

-- How does gender-based trauma influence the development of worldviews and cultural architecture governing the role of women in societies and the current relationships between genders?
+- How does gender-based trauma influence the development of our worldviews and our role in societies?

 - How does our use of language reflect and reinforce the consequences of this trauma?